fahimshariar28/fahimshariar28/README.md

 # Hi there 👋, I'm Fahim Shariar
-## Full-Stack Developer | Code Artist 🚀
+## Front-End Developer | Code Artist 🚀

 Greetings!
-I'm Fahim Shariar, a passionate Full-Stack Developer on a mission to craft exceptional web experiences.
-I specialize in React.js, Node.js, and MongoDB, weaving magic with clean code and seamless UX.
+I'm Fahim Shariar, a passionate Front-End Developer on a mission to craft exceptional web experiences.
+I specialize in React.js, Next.js, and TypeScript, building scalable, SEO-optimized web applications with modern UI technologies like Tailwind CSS and ShadCN.
+I work extensively with REST APIs, state management tools like Redux and React Query, and focus heavily on performance optimization and clean architecture.

 ### 🚀 **Skills**:
 ### Frontend